 Which toothbrush is best?

 In general, a toothbrush head should be small (1″ by 1/2″) for easy access.
-It should have a long, wide handle for a firm grasp.
-It should have soft nylon bristles with rounded ends so you won’t hurt your gums.
+Find a brush that has a long, wide handle for a firm grasp with soft nylon bristles with rounded ends so you won’t hurt your gums.

 When should I change my toothbrush?

-Be sure to change your toothbrush, or toothbrush head (if you’re using an electric toothbrush) before the bristles become splayed and frayed.
-Not only are old toothbrushes ineffective, but they may harbor harmful bacteria that can cause infection such as gingivitis and periodontitis.
+Be sure to change your toothbrush, or brush head (if you’re using an electric one) before the bristles become splayed and frayed.
+Not only are old brushes ineffective, but they may harbor harmful bacteria that can cause infection such as gingivitis and periodontitis.
 Toothbrushes should be changed every three to four months.
 Sick people should change their toothbrush at the beginning of an illness and after they feel better.

 How do I brush?